PillowFishSticks/MP3-FeedMe/README.md

 - The grey was used in the navbar and footer when you hover over the nav links.

-- The blue was used as the background color for both the navbarr and footer.
+- The blue was used as the background color for both the navbar and footer.

 - The pale pink was used as the background color for succesful flash messages and for the banner on the home page.